pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 ## MANSION

 Exit Koga's gym.
-- If you need Carbos AND have one or more Rare Candies, then use all slot 4 Rare Candies now
+- If you need the Mansion Carbos AND have one or more Rare Candies, then use all slot 4 Rare Candies now

 Bike to the Warden's house to get HM04.
 - Exit house